-According to the sources, it is considered that the Hanuman was used to go to Valmiki to hear him singing the Ramayana.

-After the triumph of Lord Rama over Ravana, Hanuman was continued to worship the Rama at Himalayas.
+According to the sources, it is considered that the Hanuman use to go to Valmiki to hear him singing the Ramayana.
+After the triumph of Lord Rama over Ravana, Hanuman continued to worship the Rama in the Himalayas.

 After study, he came back to his birthplace, Chitrakuta by the permission of his Guru.
 He started to live in his family home and narrating the story of Ramayana.

-After getting instructed with the Hanuman, he pursued the instructions of Hanuman and started to live in the Ashram at Ramghat in Chitrakuta.
-One day when he went for making the Parikrama of the Kamadgiri Mountain, he saw the two princes on the horsebacks.
+As per Lord Hanuman instructions, he started to live in the Ashram at Ramghat in Chitrakuta.
+One day when he went on Parikrama of the Kamadgiri Mountain, he saw two princes on the horsebacks.
 But he could not distinguish them.
-Later when he acknowledged that they were Rama and Lakshman by the Hanuman, he got disappointed.
-All these events are described by himself in his writing Gitavali.
+Later when he acknowledged that they were Rama and Lakshman by the lord Hanuman, he got disappointed.
+All these events were described by himself in his writing Gitavali.
 On the next morning, he met Rama again when he was making sandalwood paste.
-Rama came to him and asked for a Tilaka with sandalwood paste, in this way he had a full sight of the Rama.
-Tulsidas was so happy and he forgot about the sandalwood paste, then Rama took tilak himself and applied on his forehead and also on the Tulsidas‘s forehead.
+Rama came to him and asked for a Tilaka of sandalwood paste, in this way he saw Rama clearly.
+Tulsidas was so happy and he forgot about the sandalwood paste, then Rama took the tilak himself and applied it on his forehead and also on the Tulsidas‘s forehead.

 In the Vinayapatrika, Tulsidas had mentioned the miracles at Chitrakuta and lot of thanks to the Rama.
 He got darshan of the Yajnavalkya (speaker) and Bharadvaja (listener) in the Magha Mela under a banyan tree.

-Tulsidas had composed the Statue at Tulsi Manas Mandir, Chitrakuta, Satna, India.
-He then started to compose poetry in the Sanskrit at the listener in the Varanasi.
-It is considered that Lord Shiva himself had ordered him to compose his poetry in the vernacular language instead of the Sanskrit.
-When Tulsidas opened his eyes, he saw that both Shiva and Parvati had blessed him.
-He ordered to go to Ayodhya and write his poetry in the Awadhi.
+Tulsidas had made the Statue at Tulsi Manas Mandir, Chitrakuta, Satna, India.
+Then he started composing poetry in Sanskrit for people in Varanasi.
+It is considered that Lord Shiva himself ordered him to compose his poetry in the vernacular language instead of Sanskrit.
+When Tulsidas opened his eyes, he saw that both Shiva and Parvati blessed him.
+He was ordered to go to Ayodhya and write his poetry in the Awadhi.

 Composition of the Epic, Ramcharitmanas